Anastasia-Satysheva/Password-generator/README.md

 ## Welcome to Password generator website
 A little info about your project and/ or overview that explains what the project is about.

+AS AN employee with access to sensitive data
+I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security

 ### Motivation
 A short description of the motivation behind the creation and maintenance of the project.
 This should explain why the project exists.